csangara/visium-hd/tutorial/README.md

 ### Example data

 RCTD requires a single-cell reference and the spatial dataset to be deconvolved.
-*
-* Visium HD data: [Mouse brain FFPE from 10x Genomics]( https://www.10xgenomics.com/datasets/visium-hd-cytassist-gene-expression-libraries-of-mouse-brain-he-v4).
-Download the "Binned outputs (all bin levels)" file (4.62 GB) and extract it.
+The example mouse brain data can be downloaded at ZENODO_LINK.
+For the scRNA-seq reference, we will be using a subsample of the whole mouse brain dataset from the Allen Brain institute with 10000 genes and ~86,000 cells (the full dataset consists of over 2 million cells).
+The Visium HD data will be a subsample of the FFPE tissue section from [10x Genomics](https://www.10xgenomics.com/datasets/visium-hd-cytassist-gene-expression-libraries-of-mouse-brain-he-v4).
+We will be using the 16µm bins subsampled to a small ROI.

+The expected results can also be downloaded in the same Zenodo link.

 ## Steps

-The following steps have been tested on the the UGent HPC cluster, which uses a PBS frontend.
-If your cluster uses a different scheduler (e.g., Grid Engine, Slurm), this will require modification to the job submission script and command.
+It's important to know that the provided scripts are more of a guideline than a flexible pipeline.
+They have been written for  the UGent HPC cluster, which uses a Slurm scheduler as its backend and Torque as the user interface.
+Different computing clusters with different schedulers will likely require modification of the job submission script and command.

-### 1. Provide input files
+### 1. Provide input data

 We have provided the `runRCTD.R` script which essentially performs the same steps from the [RCTD vignette](https://raw.githack.com/dmcable/spacexr/master/vignettes/spatial-transcriptomics.html).
 This will be used by the `submit_job.pbs` script which will submit the job to the cluster.
 This PBS file should be modified to include at least 3 arguments: the path to the scRNA-seq Seurat object (as an rds file), the cell type annotation column name, and the path to the Visium HD data.
 All possible arguments are: